 CJC expertise and considered approach is applicable to almost all development which has to respond to surrounding context.
 Working in a conservation area, within the curtilage of a listed building or historic setting requires particular empathy and awareness but there are many non designated buildings that deserve special care and attention too.
 CJC can create a positive impact through appropriate scale, form and materials whether it is a traditional or modern design.
-Any CAD monkey can churn out drawings but creating a sense of place requires skill.
+Any CAD monkey can churn out drawings but creating a sense of place requires delicacy and skill.
 CJC offers more than bespoke drawings with a passion for our existing surroudings which can transform the opinion of those determining statutory applications.

 Your building is likely to be the largest investment you’ll ever make so consider carefully whether you have the necessary skills and experience to care for it at such a crucial time.
 Before any construction work takes place, CJC can prepare documentation which clearly defines the work in terms of its scope and specification including health and safety information and contractual arrangements.
 CJC can help you select suitable builders, obtain quotations or undertake a formal tender procedure.
 CJC can provide advice on building contracts and administer them on your behalf to minimise the risk of disputes and defects.
 CJC can undertake site visits to monitor site safety and progress against programme, inspect workmanship and materials and check compliance with statutory obligations.
 Changes during construction are common place and CJC can keep track of costs and agree variations, specify alternatives, co-ordinate input from others and renegotiate statutory consents.
 Such professional support will help successfully deliver your project quality on time and to budget.

-CJC has the conservation accreditation required by grant giving bodies such as English Heritage and the Heritage Lottery Fund and will work collaboratively with others to secure finance for your project.
+CJC has the conservation accreditation required by grant giving bodies such as Cadw, English Heritage and the Heritage Lottery Fund and will work collaboratively with others to secure finance for your project.
 CJC has experience of other grant sources too and can provide support in complying with various procurement methods and grant conditions throughout the duration of your project.